Cruises from Boston to Canada

 10-day Canada cruises on a small, luxury Seabourn.
 One-way from Boston to Montreal.

 Fun Norwegian Cruise Line has 14-day cruises to Canada.
-Round-trip from Boston to Portland (Maine), Halifax (Nova Scotia), Charlotttetown (Prince Edward Island), Gaspesie (Quebec), La Baie (Quebec), Quebec City (Quebec), Sydney (Nova Scotia), St John (New Bruswick), and Bar Harbor (Maine).
+Round-trip from Boston to Portland (Maine), Halifax (Nova Scotia), Charlottetown (Prince Edward Island), Gaspesie (Quebec), La Baie (Quebec), Quebec City (Quebec), Sydney (Nova Scotia), Halifax (Nova Scotia), Saint John (Bay of Fundy), and Bar Harbor (Maine).

 Boston Cruise Hotels